Go to content (click on Intro)

 Social Responsibility and Sustainability (SRS)

-In this framework, social responsibility and sustainability have been consolidated as a strategic pillar that integrates the social, economic and environmental dimensions in a cross-cutting way, with the aim of promoting a model of innovation and socially responsible, sustainable development geared towards the common good.
+Within this framework, social responsibility and sustainability have been consolidated as a strategic axis that integrates the social, economic, and environmental dimensions across all areas, with the aim of promoting a model of innovation and socially responsible, sustainable development oriented toward the common good.

-From an institutional point of view, this approach has been shaped by references such as the World Declaration on Higher Education (1998), the University Strategy 2015 and other initiatives aimed at systematising and promoting social responsibility in the university sphere.
+From an institutional perspective,this approach has been shaped in accordance with references such as the World Declaration on Higher Education (1998), the 2015 University Strategy and other initiatives aimed at systematising and promoting social responsibility in the university field.

-Universities are currently guiding their policies in accordance with the 2030 Agenda and the Sustainable Development Goals (SDGs), re-enforcing their role as key players in knowledge generation, responsible citizenship training and social transformation.
-At the same time, the main international university rankings include specific indicators to evaluate institutional commitment to social responsibility, sustainability and the impact on the SDGs.
+Currently, universities are aligning their policies with the 2030 Agenda and the Sustainable Development Goals (SDGs), reinforcing their role as key agents in knowledge generation, the formation of responsible citizens and social transformation.
+At the same time, the main international university rankings incorporate specific indicators to evaluate the institutional commitment to social responsibility, sustainability and the impact on the SDGs.

-To this end, universities have developed governance structures and specific units to promote sustainability, transparency and accountability, as well as to promote the integration of these principles into teaching, research and management.In this context, chairs and initiatives in the field of social responsibility and sustainability, in collaboration with different social and economic players, contribute to the generation of applied knowledge and the dissemination of good practices.
+With this objective, universities have developed governance structures and specific units to promote sustainability, transparency and accountability, and to promote the integration of these principles into teaching, research and management.In this context, the chairs and initiatives in the field of social responsibility and sustainability, in collaboration with different social and economic agents, contribute to the generation of applied knowledge and the dissemination of good practices.

 2024.

-From 2025, she joined as the patron saint of the Costa Brava chair
+Since 2025, it has been incorporated as the patron entity of the Costa Brava

-Mediterranean Foods, from the Cañigueral Group, a company with roots in the territory and alined with the values of sustainability and social responsibility, with activities at a provincial, national and international level.
-The Mediterranean is a central element of its identity and values, combining local roots and global projection with efficient, sustainable and responsible management, and with a firm commitment in the environmental, social and economic spheres, in coherence with the SDGs.
+Mediterranean Foods chair, from the Cañigueral Group, a company with roots in the region and aligned with the values of sustainability and social responsibility, with activity on a provincial, national and international scale.
+The Mediterranean constitutes a central element of its identity and its values, combining local roots and global projection with efficient, sustainable and responsible management, and with a firm commitment in the environmental, social and economic fields, in line with the SDGs.

-With this alliance, the Chair of SRS and Costa Brava Mediterranean Foods will promote training, dissemination, awards, transfer, research and recognition activities in the field of social responsibility and sustainability.
+With this alliance, the RSS Chair and Costa Brava Mediterranean Foods will promote training, dissemination, awards, transfer, research and recognition activities in the field of social responsibility and sustainability.

-In this sense, the SRS Chair is conceived as an instrument to consolidate the values of social responsibility and sustainability in the university context and project them in the territory, promoting innovations and initiatives in the economic, social and environmental spheres that contribute to sustainable development, solidarity and the improvement of the quality of the university system, as well as the transfer of knowledge, innovation and technology at the service of social well-being.
+In this regard, the RSS Chair is conceived as an instrument to consolidate the values of social responsibility and sustainability in the university context and project them within the region, promoting innovations and initiatives in the economic, social and environmental fields that contribute to sustainable development, solidarity and the improvement of the quality of the university system, as well as to the transfer of knowledge, innovation and technology at the service of social well-being.

 STRUCTURE OF THE CHAIR